mlkywy/Unsung/README.md

 ## Unsung

 Spring Capstone 2022.
-An experimental demo made in Unity, featuring custom characters, dialogue system, turn-based battle system, saving/loading, etc. The game only has one ending and may be played in the browser or downloaded as an executable.
+An experimental demo made in Unity, featuring custom characters, dialogue system, turn-based battle system, saving/loading, etc. The game only has one ending and must be downloaded as an executable.
 Use WASD/arrow keys for movement, spacebar to jump, and 'E' to interact with NPCs and the environment.

 Current Bugs:

 * player jumps after exiting dialogue (build issue(?), this doesn't happen in the editor)
+* scenes sometimes don't load properly, or player ends up in the wrong scene after a fight

 Future Improvements: